tmpfs/prism/README.md

 <Panel color='red' />
 ```

-You can can combine `state()` with multiple child components to create some interesting behaviour:
+You can combine `state()` with multiple child components to create some interesting behaviour:

 ```javascript
 static mapPropsToStyle = {